binaryage/env-config/readme.md

 Please note that the `path` vector has attached some metadata with original raw values which may be handy when reporting warnings/errors.
 You should use `env-config.impl.report` functionality to report errors in a standard way.

+### FAQ

+> My shell does not support variable names with slashes.
+What now?

+You can use two underscores instead of a slash.
+Or alternatively you might want to use `env` command to launch your command with defined variables without shell naming restrictions.
+See [this stack overflow answer](http://unix.stackexchange.com/a/93533/188074).

+For example:

+    env OOPS/COMPILER/MAX_ITERATIONS=10 OOPS/RUNTIME/DEBUG=true command

+I personally use [fish shell](https://fishshell.com) and prefer slashes to visually communicate the nested config structure.